What will campus life be like?

 Will I have access to my Minerva to cook, study or hang out?

-We are working on ways to allow students access to the first floor of their Minerva House to utilize the space in a safe way that abides by social distancing and local and state health department guidelines.
+Students will have access to the first floor of their Minerva House to utilize the space in safe way that abides by social distancing and local and state health department guidelines.

 What will Minerva programming look like?